BetterThanTomorrow/calva-docs/docs/formatting.md

         (range 1 hn))))
 ```

 That's somewhat similar to Nikita Prokopov's [Better Clojure Formatting](https://tonsky.me/blog/clojurefmt/) suggestion.
-(Please be aware that this setting might not be sufficient to get complete **Tonsky Formatting**, please share any settings you do to get full compliance.)
+(Please be aware that this setting might not be sufficient to get complete **Tonsky Formatting**, please share any settings you use to get full compliance.)

 ## Under Construction